baberjunaid/3D-Laser-Tracking/README.md

   .
 [Sample 1](https://cloud.univ-grenoble-alpes.fr/s/FAceq6gNddFaT2o "Sample 1")

+  .
+Other sample files to be uploaded soon

 ## Description

   This project tracks multiple people in an indoor environment using 3D LiDAR (Ouster) in real-time.
 For a given 3D point cloud, ROI is extracted that reduces the number of point clouds, [ROI Demo](https://youtu.be/pKhH1pguWy8 "ROI Demo").
 Later, these ROIS are passed to voxelization and segmentation.
 The segmented objects later classified into person and on-person.
 The demo of person tracking and detection can be seen on [Tracking Demo](https://lig-membres.imag.fr/aycard/html//Projects/JuanGomez/JuanGomez.html).